Gazelle: Symbolism

 The gazelle, like the antelope to which it is related, is the totem of many African families.
 Some examples include the Joof family of the Senegambia region, the Bagananoa of Botswana in Southern Africa (said to be descended from the BaHurutshe), and the Eraraka (or Erarak) clan of Uganda.
 As is common in many African societies, it is forbidden for the Joof or Eraraka to kill or touch the family totem.

 Poetry

 One of the traditional themes of Arabic love poetry involves comparing the gazelle with the beloved, and linguists theorize ghazal, the word for love poetry in Arabic, is related to the word for gazelle.
-It is related that the Caliph Abd al-Malik (646–705) freed a gazelle that he had captured because of her resemblance to his beloved:
+The Caliph Abd al-Malik (646–705) freed a gazelle that he had captured because of her resemblance to his beloved:

 O likeness of Layla, never fear!

 For I am your friend, today, O wild gazelle!

 Then I say, after freeing her from her fetters:

 You are free for the sake of Layla, for ever!